santerijps/SafetyCT/README.md

 ### Use anywhere

+- `defer(STATEMENTS)` - Defer the execution of code until we leave the current scope.
 - `crash(ERROR)` - Crash the program with a specific error.
 - `unreachable` - Crash the program without an error.
 - `null_safe(POINTER)` - If the pointer is `null`, crash the program.
 Otherwise return the pointer.